 - Social packages

 - Modern working environment

-The BVOPPM office participates in supplying these factors or organizing events with other organizational offices.
+The BVOPPM office participates in supplying these factors or organizes events with other organizational offices.

-If the motivation of the people is at some satisfactory level, this does not mean that the commitment from people is automatically increased.
+If people’s motivation is at some satisfactory level, this does not mean that their commitment automatically increases.

-The commitment may be considered as a habit of the people and the style of the personality.
+The commitment may be considered as a habit and as a part of a person’s personality.

-Some people are more committed than others, and low commitment may be a waste for the organization.
+Some people are more committed than others.
+Those with low commitment may cause waste for the organization.

-Motivation is a major factor in enhancing work, speed, communication, and participation in activities.
-Still, the BVOPPM office may need to train people or organize their activities, so the desired level of commitment may be achieved with time.
+Motivation is a factor, which enhances work, speed, communication, and participation in activities.
+Still, the BVOPPM office may need to train people or organize their activities, so the desired level of commitment can be achieved with time.

-The BVOPPM office participates with other organizational offices to define clear, measurable objectives and understandable outcomes of the commitment or its low levels.
+The BVOPPM office participates with other organizational offices to define clear, measurable objectives and comprehensible outcomes of the commitment or its low levels.